-By now, in many countries across the globe, brain death (‘brain stem’ death is considered a more precise term though the two are used interchangeably) is legally accepted as death though the criteria for declaring brain death marginally differ from country to country.
-If it was not so, the removal of organs from those brain dead individuals whose families consent to it would be a criminal act.
-And the thousands of fortunate patients who have got life saving transplants would not have got the gift of life.
+By now, in many countries across the globe, brain death (‘brain stem’ death is considered a more precise term though the two are used interchangeably) is legally accepted as death, though the criteria for declaring brain death marginally differ from country to country.
+If the concept were not accepted, the removal of organs from those brain-dead individuals whose families consent to it would be a criminal act.
+And the thousands of fortunate patients who have received life-saving transplants would not have got the gift of life.

 Deceased organ donations contribute to a larger share of organs available for transplants than live donation in some countries.
-In these countries even if organ donation is not possible the medical supports which includes a ventilator (brain dead individuals have no respiratory drive) are switched off.
+In these countries even if organ donation is not possible the medical supports which includes a ventilator (brain-dead individuals have no respiratory drive) are switched off.

 Historically, the recognition of ‘brain death’ preceded the idea of removal of organs in this state for purposes of transplantation.
 It must be acknowledged, however, that countries legislated and popularised this concept as it had implications for the availability of organs.
 These countries also brought together both cardiac and brain death to define death in the same law.
 Thus, brain death once identified and confirmed, also meant terminating artificial support in case donation was not possible or consented to.
-It was simple intuition that it was futile to keep the dead hooked onto multiple supports including a ventilator.
+It was simple intuition that it was futile to keep the dead hooked indefinitely onto multiple supports including a ventilator.

-Shroff and Navin in their commentary in this issue (8) highlight the fact that in India though brain death was legalised in 1994, brain dead individuals who are not candidates for donation, or where the family refuses consent for donation, are continued on support.
-This leads to an alarming scenario wherein family members are approached for organ donation with clear information that their loved one is ‘dead’ but if they refuse and request for the ‘body’ to be handed over, they are informed that ‘life support’ cannot be withdrawn under the law!(8) Way back in 2001, this issue was highlighted in the pages of this journal by Sunil Pandya, a neurosurgeon & and a plea was made for urgent correction ( Issues Med Ethics.
+Shroff and Navin in their commentary in this issue (8) highlight the fact that, in India, though brain death was legalised in 1994, brain-dead individuals who are not candidates for donation, or where the family refuses consent for donation, are continued on support.
+This leads to an alarming scenario wherein family members are approached for organ donation with clear information that their loved one is ‘dead’ but if they refuse and request that the ‘body’ to be handed over, they are informed that ‘life support’ cannot be withdrawn under the law!(8) Way back in 2001, this issue was highlighted in the pages of this journal by Sunil Pandya, a neurosurgeon and a plea was made for urgent correction ( Issues Med Ethics.
 2001 Apr-Jun;9(2):51-2..)
-The article by Shroff and Navin , who are pioneers in the field of deceased donation in India, revisits this issue 17 years later (8)!
-In the Meanwhile deceased donation has increased in numbers and spread across states, but the shadow of this fundamental fault line still looms large.
-Shroff et al refer to some of the ethically challenging situations on the ground that this leads to and the potential implications for the future of organ donation.
+The article by Shroff and Navin , who are pioneers in the field of deceased (organ??) donation in India, revisits this issue 17 years later (8)!
+Meanwhile, deceased donation has increased in numbers and spread across states, but the shadow of this fundamental fault line still looms large.
+Shroff and Navinrefer to some of the ethically challenging situations on the ground that this leads to, and the potential implications for the future of organ donation.

-But this continued ambiguity around withdrawal of organ sustaining support in the most advanced scenarios of futile care which is brain death, now also straddles another emerging public interest area.
+But this continued ambiguity around withdrawal of organ-sustaining support in the most advanced scenario of futile care which is brain death, now also straddles another emerging public interest area.
 This is the recent emerging discourse around terminal illness, end of life care and euthanasia in India.
-This journal has addressed this extensively including a special theme issue (11)
+This journal has addressed this extensively including in a special theme issue on the subject (11)